Which charger to choose for your electric vehicle?

 - where you park your vehicle

-- the cost of installing a charging station (Wallbox) is higher and sometimes involves a change of the subscription type from your energy supplier, or requires a modification of your installation
+- the cost of installing an EV charging station (Wallbox) is higher and sometimes involves a change of the subscription type from your energy supplier, or requires a modification of your installation

 - a portable charger is certainly the cheapest and most versatile charging solution, as it can be used wherever you find a standard domestic socket